Voltar ao blogue

 O caminho único (ou caminho absoluto) para O meu terceiro parágrafo é /html/body/div/div/p

-Um caminho relativo para o Meu terceiro parágrafo é //body/div/div/p
+O caminho relativo para o meu terceiro parágrafo é //body/div/div/p

 Repara que estou a usar //body.
 Os caminhos relativos usam // para saltar diretamente para o elemento desejado.